 One particularly attractive California Bank & Trust checking option is Business Interest Checking, which pays you interest on your balance.
 You only need to maintain a $3,500 daily balance in order to keep from paying the account’s $15 monthly maintenance fee, and you’ll get $15,000 in cash deposits and 250 transactions per month—all while earning interest on your money.

-Regional and local banks are fantastic for customer service, but if you need access to a nationwide network of branches and ATMs, Chase business checking is the best option for you.
+Regional and local banks are fantastic for customer service, but if you need access to a nationwide network of branches and ATMs, one of the Chase business checking options could be the best option for you.
 Chase has more than 4,700 branches and 16,000 ATMs across the country, which makes it easy for you to manage your small business finances from anywhere.
 Plus, there are a range of small business checking options with Chase, so at least one is guaranteed to fit your needs.

-Chase has three small business checking account options, each providing a different level of service depending on the needs of your company: Chase Business Complete Checking, Chase Performance Business Checking, and Chase Platinum Business Checking.
+Chase has three small business checking account options, each providing a different level of service depending on the needs of your company: Chase Business Complete Banking, Chase Performance Business Checking, and Chase Platinum Business Checking.

-Chase Business Complete Checking is an entry-sized account for new businesses and those that don’t need a ton of features from their bank.
+Chase Business Complete Banking is an entry-sized account for new businesses and those that don’t need a ton of features from their bank.
 The account comes with $5,000 in free cash deposits every month.
-Chase Business Complet Checking has a low monthly fee that can be waived multiple ways.
+Chase Business Complete Banking has a low monthly fee that can be waived multiple ways.